spacelift-io/terraform-spacelift-datadog/README.md

 - `spacelift.integration.run.count` (counter) - a simple count of runs;
 - `spacelift.integration.run.timing` (counter, nanoseconds) - the duration of different run states.
 In addition to [common tags](#common-tags), this metric is also tagged with the state name, eg. `state:planning`, `state:applying`, etc.;
 - `spacelift.integration.run.resources` (counter) - the resources affected by a run.
 In addition to [common tags](#common-tags), this metric is also tagged with the change type, eg. `change_type:added`, `change_type:changed`, etc.;
+- `spacelift.integration.run.policies` (counter) - policy evaluations for the run.
+In addition to [common tags](#common-tags), this metric is also tagged with the policy type (eg. `policy_type:plan`), policy name (eg. `policy_name:AWS IAM compliance`) and policy outcome (eg. `policy_outcome:allow`).
+If the policy sets any [flags](https://docs.spacelift.io/concepts/policy/#policy-flags), these are also added to the metric as tags.
+Note that we do not include notification policies in this metric, to avoid a circular dependency.

 ## Common tags